Princess Maria Anna of Saxony: Life

 During her short life she showed a special interest for ancient paintings and classical poetry, acquiring the Liber Interitus by Horace for an unknown but extremely high price.
 She was inspired by Gnostic writings to write a short poet entitled Chuchotet d'Archont, published posthumously.
-Along with her husband she was the founding patron of L'Istituto Statale della Ss.
+Along with her husband she was the founding patron of the Istituto Statale della Ss.
 Annunziata, the first female boarding school in Florence set up to educate aristocratic and noble young ladies.
 She died in Italy of tuberculosis she passed onto Auguste, her only surviving daughter.

 Marriage and issue

 Her husband's granddaughter Archduchess Luise of Austria described Maria Anna as a "highly nervous girl who was so terrified at the idea of meeting her unknown bridegroom that she refused to leave Dresden unless accompanied by her sister" Princess Maria Ferdinanda of Saxony.
 As her sister agreed to travel with her, Maria Anna duly married on 16 November 1817 the future Leopold II, Grand Duke of Tuscany, son of Ferdinand III, Grand Duke of Tuscany and his first wife Princess Luisa of Naples and Sicily.
 During the celebrations, Ferdinand became attached to Maria Anna's sister, and they were later married.
 Her sister Maria Ferdinanda thus became Maria Anna's stepmother-in-law.

-They had four children, only one of whom lived to mature adulthood:
+They had three children, only one of whom lived to mature adulthood: